destel/rill/README.md

 ## Performance
 Rill's performance is primarily bounded by the performance of channel operations.
 As a result, applications that already use channels and channel-based concurrency patterns can expect minimal overhead when adopting Rill.
-Moreover, Rill outperforms some traditional concurrency patterns that spawn a goroutine for each channel item and use a semaphore to control the level of concurrency.
-For example, Rill's ForEach function while being more concise, outperforms the errgroup.Go + errgroup.SetLimit pattern both in terms of speed and number of allocations.
+Additionally, Rill does fewer allocations compared to some traditional concurrency patterns that spawn a goroutine for each channel item and use a semaphore to control the level of concurrency.
 For more details, refer to the [benchmarks](https://github.com/destel/rill/wiki/Benchmarks).

 This makes Rill well-suited for a wide range of tasks, especially I/O-bound workloads where the overhead of channel operations is typically negligible.